 Hayashi goes on to describe the sequence of design, collection, and analysis as a primary and iterative “structure finding” process in which data are transformed from a state of “diversification,” given the inherent “multifariousness” of the phenomena they represent, to one of “conceptualization or simplification” (41).
 The discovery of structure is accomplished with what we would recognize today as the methods of exploratory data analysis and unsupervised learning.
 In effect, Hayashi’s definition abstracts the design goals of Ohsumi’s Meta-Stat and presents them as “a new paradigm” of science, one that would encompass statistics, data analysis, and their vast output of data within in a unified, process-oriented framework—data science (40).

-In addition to Hayashi’s own definition, it helpful also to see how the field was defined by the editors (which included Hayashi) of the proceedings of IFCS-96:
+In addition to Hayashi’s own definition, it is helpful also to see how the field was defined by the editors (which included Hayashi) of the proceedings of IFCS-96:

 The volume covers a wide range of topics and perspectives in the growing field of data science, including theoretical and methodological advances in domains relating to data gathering, classification and clustering, exploratory and multivariate data analysis, and knowledge discovery and seeking.